bvaughn/jasmine-promise-matchers/README.md

 ```

 Be sure to call [`angular.mock.module`](https://docs.angularjs.org/api/ngMock/function/angular.mock.module) before installing the promise matcher library (because the promise matcher installer uses the `injector`).

+# Sublime Plugin

+[@Hyzual](https://github.com/Hyzual) has created a Sublime plugin for this library.
+Find our more info about that plugin [here](https://packagecontrol.io/packages/Jasmine%20Promise%20Matchers).

 # Matchers